Igorinni/Back-end-for-ToDo-List/README.md

 ### To start a project:
 1) Enter command: git clone https://github.com/Igorinni/Back-end-for-ToDo-List.git
 2) Enter command to install dependencies: npm install
-3) Сreate a file "tasks.json" in folder "src/working-with-tasks"
-4) Enter command: npm run serve
+3) Enter command: node index

 ### Server interaction
 To get a list of all tasks:
 1) use the GET method
 2) enter the URL: http://localhost:5000/tasks